saraxplorer/42-school-exam-rank02/Level 4/atoi_base/README.md

 Step 3.
 Update the sring as all lowercase because the base of hexadecimal is lowercase.

-    but, we encounter a challange here, we cannot update the string because it is a "const char".
+    Challange: we cannot update the string because it is a "const char".
     Solution: we make a variable to store the changed value Step 4.